New Clues to the Evolution of Dwarf Carbon Stars From Their Variability and X-ray Emission: Sample Selection

 \section{Sample Selection}

 We compiled our parent sample of dCs from the current literature.
-The largest contributor (747 dCs, 79\%) is the \citet{Green2013} sample of carbon stars from the Sloan Digital Sky Survey \citep[SDSS;][]{SDSS_4}.
+The largest contributor (747 dCs, 79\%) is the \citet{Green2013} sample of carbon stars from the Sloan Digital Sky Survey \citep[SDSS;][]{SDSS_1-2}.
 We also selected a smaller number of dCs from \citet{Si2014}, who found 96 new dCs using a label propagation algorithm from SDSS DR8, and \citet{Li2018} who selected carbon stars from the Large Sky Area Multi-Object Fiber Spectroscopic Telescope survey \citep[LAMOST;][]{LAMOST} using a machine learning approach.
-Our resulting final sample consists of 944 dCs, where we ensured that each is indeed a dC by verifying that each C star had M$_G > 5$\,mag from \Gaia\ Early Data Release 3 \citep[\Gaia\ EDR3;][]{GaiaEDR3} while having a significant parallax of $\varpi / \varpi_{\rm{err}} > 10$.
+Our resulting final parent sample consists of 944 dCs, where we ensured that each is indeed a dC by verifying that each C star had M$_G > 5$\,mag from \Gaia\ Early Data Release 3 \citep[\Gaia\ EDR3;][]{GaiaEDR3} while having a significant parallax of $\varpi / \varpi_{\rm{err}} > 3$.
+We expect to publish this large parent sample, along with detailed SED fit parameters in an upcoming paper.

-We then selected the nearest five dCs to make our final sample.
+We then selected the nearest five dCs to make our final \Chandra sample.
 Our selected sample can be found in Table \ref{tab:distLbol} with their corresponding \Gaia\ EDR3 properties.
-In addition, we have estimated the bolometric luminosities for each dC in the same way as in \citet{Green2019} by using a spectral energy distribution (SED) for each dC and the \texttt{sedkit} Python package \citep{Filippazzo2015}.
+In addition, we have estimated the bolometric luminosities for each selected dC in the same way as in \citet{Green2019} by using a spectral energy distribution (SED) for each dC and the \texttt{sedkit} Python package \citep{Filippazzo2015}.
 Figure \ref{fig:CMD} shows a color-magnitude diagram for a sample of chemically-enhanced stars, including dCs.
 From this, we can see that the five dCs in this sample are all clearly dwarfs having M$_G > 8$.
+Additionally, we examined the available spectra for the five dCs selected here, all of which show strong C$_2$ and CN bands.

 The reddest stars in this CMD correspond to the lowest mass dCs.
 These dCs will likely have accreted a substantial fraction (see \citet{Miszalski2013} and the discussion at the end of this paper) of their current mass, and may have even been brown dwarfs before the onset of the accretion that turned them into dCs (see \citet{Majidi2021} for a discussion on a similar topic).